This post may contain affiliate links. Please read our disclosure policy.

 - Who doesn’t love a good rice krispie?!

 You only need 6 ingredients to bring together this dessert!
+Be sure to scroll down to the recipe card for the measurements.

 - Butter: Unsalted butter, and we’re browning it.
 The nutty brown butter aroma and flavor is what really sets these apart!